Kay Laurell: Ziegfeld Follies

 Laurell made her stage debut in the Ziegfeld Follies of 1914.
 The following year, she caused a sensation when she appeared in the opening scene of the 1915 Follies as a semi-nude Aphrodite.
 The scene was designed by Joseph Urban and featured an elaborate set with a pool surrounded by greenery.
-Laurell rose out of the water flanked by two golden elephants with raised trunks from which water poured.
-According to Doris Eaton Travis' 2003 autobiography The Days We Danced, Laurell became known for "those naked-above-the-waist poses".
+Laurell rose out of the water, flanked by two golden elephants with raised trunks from which water poured.
+According to Doris Eaton Travis's 2003 autobiography The Days We Danced, Laurell became known for "naked-above-the-waist poses".
 At that time, performers were permitted to appear nude onstage as long as they did not move.
 This loophole in the law inspired stage producers and set designers to come up with more inventive and elaborate ways to feature nudity in their shows.
 Eaton Travis later recalled, "The story was that Ziegfeld asked for a volunteer to be naked above the waist, and Kay Laurell was the first to consent.
 Hers became the most revealed breasts on Broadway in that era."
-During this time, Laurell's popularity grew and she was often noted for her physical beauty and perfect figure.
+During this time, Laurell's popularity grew, and she was often noted for her physical beauty and "perfect" figure.
 She was referred to as "one of the most beautiful women on the stage" and "the prettiest chorus girl on Broadway."
 Florenz Ziegfeld stated that Laurell was the embodiment of feminine beauty.

 In May 1916, Laurell married Winfield Sheehan, the former secretary to Rhinelander Waldo, in London.
 Shortly after the marriage, Laurell retired from the stage.
-In July 1917, she filed for legal separation from Sheehan citing "cruelty".
+In July 1917, she filed for legal separation from Sheehan, citing "cruelty".

 After separating from Sheehan, Laurell resumed her career and returned to the Follies in June 1918.
 She was again featured in the opening scene, this time posing as "The Spirit of the Allies" atop a lighted, spinning globe.
-As World War I was still on, the globe showed Europe in flames.
+Because World War I was still on, the globe showed Europe in flames.
 One of the more memorable tableau scenes of that year's Follies featured patriotic and war imagery designed by Ben Ali Haggin.
-Social historian Allen Churchill later described the scene, "Actors in battle dress stood frozen in the act of tossing grenades, bayoneting cringing Huns...Follies Girls as Red Cross nurses, waifs in war-torn undress and goddess of war.
+Social historian Allen Churchill later described the scene: "Actors in battle dress stood frozen in the act of tossing grenades, bayoneting cringing Huns...
+Follies Girls as Red Cross nurses, waifs in war-torn undress and goddess of war.
 Dominating the vivid scene was Miss Kay Laurell representing the Spirit of the Allies, her costume in enough disarray to expose one...breast."
 While the Follies typically featured light-hearted themes, audiences enjoyed the war themed scene of the 1918 Follies.
 The show ran until the Armistice with Germany in November 1918.